jdhitsolutions/PSScriptTools/README.md

 ## Graphical Tools

+Even though we think of PowerShell as a text-oriented console, it can support graphical elements.
+You can use these commands to add some graphical style to your scripts or PowerShell experience.
+Some of these commands will require a Windows platform.

 ### [Invoke-InputBox](docs/Invoke-InputBox.md)

 This function is a graphical replacement for `Read-Host`.
 It creates a simple WPF form that you can use to get user input.
 The value of the text box will be written to the pipeline.